FOSSEE/sdes-stscripts/Latex/Latex2/latex_intro_script.rst

 ..
 L14

 {{{ Show the "Summary" slide }}}

 ..
 R14

 This brings us to the end of this tutorial.
 In this tutorial, we have learnt

 1. About LaTeX.
-#. why we prefer LaTeX.
 #.
+Why we prefer LaTeX.
-About the advantages and disadvantages of typesetting documents
+#.
+The advantages and disadvantages of typesetting documents
    using the LaTeX approach.

+..
+L15

+{{{ Show the "Summary.." slide }}}

+..
+R15

+This brings us to the end of this tutorial.
+In this tutorial, we have learnt

 #.
 A description, of a typical work flow; which uses LaTeX to typeset
    documents.
 #.
 The ability to recognize and differentiate between LaTeX commands, LaTeX
    comments and special characters, spacing and actual document content.
 #.
 To Create and compile a simple LaTeX document.

 ..
-L15
+L16

 {{{ Show the "Self assessment questions" slide }}}

 ..
-R15
+R16

 Here are some self assessment questions for you to solve